Painting on Cookies

 Start by using a fine, pointed paintbrush to paint grass along the bottom of the cookie.
 Touch the tip of the brush to the bottom edge of the cookie and flick upwards in short strokes.
 Using 2-3 different shades of green gives more dimension.

 To make the flowers, draw a long stem, then add dots of purple along the sides at the end.
-I used three different shades of purple, but if you only have one, you can add a bit of white to add some variation.
+I used three different shades of purple, but if you only have one shade, you can add a bit of white to add some variation.

 Add as many flower stems as you want, and add more grass and leaves to fill in any gaps.
-It’s nice to play around with different paint consistencies to get different leaf and grass textures.
+It’s nice to play around with different paint consistencies and paintbrush shapes to get different leaf and grass textures.

 Tracing and Painting Designs on Cookies

-You can use this technique on fondant-covered cookies or royal-iced cookies.
-Make sure you leave at least 24 hours for the fondant or royal icing to dry before you start to paint – if the icing isn’t hard enough, you will dent it.
+You can trace designs onto fondant-covered cookies or royal-iced cookies.
+Remember to let the fondant or royal icing dry for at least 24 hours before you start to paint – if the icing isn’t hard enough, you will dent it.

 To trace the design onto the cookie, you’ll need to use a pencil.
 Pencil leads are not made of actual lead, they’re made of graphite, which is considered non-toxic and not dangerous in the small amounts used to lightly trace a design onto icing.